Holiday in Andalusia:

 So, the main question is:

-Because here’s the thing: In Andalusia playing golf in the scorching heat of the summer midday sun just isn’t fun.
-The same holds true for a walking holiday in Andalucia: Come during the summer months and your walking tours will end up in lengthy siestas rather than you leisurely skipping from one stage finish to the next.
+Because here’s the thing: In Andalusia, playing golf in the scorching heat of the summer midday sun just isn’t fun.
+The same holds true for a walking holiday in Andalusia: Come during the summer months and your walking tours will end up in lengthy siestas rather than you leisurely skipping from one stage finish to the next.

-Therefore, you’re well-advised to adjust your activities to the time of the day or even season.
+Therefore, you’re well-advised to adjust your activities to the time of the day or even the season.